fasterius/mBIT/README.md

     <img src="figures/example_anova.png" width="600", alt="ANOVA"/>
 </p>

-It also contains the `esnp_karyotyping.R` script for performing [eSNP-Karyotyping][esnp], which is a wrapper for the package with the same name.
+The miscellaneous group also contains the `esnp_karyotyping.R` script for performing [eSNP-Karyotyping][esnp], which is a wrapper for the package with the same name.
 It calculated the mean allelic ratios across SNV profiles (created with the [seqCAT][seqcat] package), which can yield information on aneuploidy and chromosomal aberrations in RNA-seq data.

 ```{bash eSNP-Karyotyping}
 esnp_karyotyping.R <SNV profile> esnp.txt